Azeirah/Choice.js/README.md

 ```

 **chance** function, takes a percentage.
 Returns true or false based on that percentage.
+Takes a second optional argument, an array of two items.
+If the chance is true, it returns the first item out of the array.
+Otherwise it will return the second.
 ```
 chance(25); // has a 25% chance to return true
+chance(70); // has a 70% chance to return true
+chance(12, [1, 2]); // has a 12% chance to return 1 and an 88% chance to return 2
 ```

 **probabilities** function, takes two arrays of equal length.
 The first one is a set of probabilities adding up to 100%.
 The second one is a list of items.
 Each probability corresponds to an item.
 Example `Random.probabilities([2, 98], ["first item", "second item"])` has a 2% chance to return `"first item"` and a far higher, 98% to return `"second item"`